SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 **Estimated Time:** 20 mins

-**Exercise Description:** You want to get an understanding about what data is available to you and based on your finance data find your first insights about company’s performance over time.
+**Exercise Description:** You want to visualize your company's performance over time, and find your first insights.

 **Key Features:**
-• Interact with Explorer to create dynamic visualization and understand your data better
-• Copy and paste widgets from explorer to an existing dashboard
 • Understand how to use the Builder Panel
 • Create a variety of different charts to illustrate key relationships within your data